-In order to develop a theory for ZRS we note that they occur when the mean free path l_e is much larger than the cyclotron radius $r_c = v_F/\omega_c$.
+In order to develop a theory valid for smooth disorder, we note that ZRSs occur when the mean free path l_e is much larger than the cyclotron radius $r_c = v_F / \omega_c$.
 In usual 2DEG samples with lower mobilities this regime corresponds to strong magnetic fields and quantum Hall effect.
 In this case it is known that propagation along sample edges is ballistic and plays a crucial role in magnetotransport.
-It leads to quantization of the Hall resistance R{xy} and to the disappearance of four terminal resistance R{xx} strikingly similar to ZRS [9].
-This occurs at low filling factors ν when a gap forms in the 2DEG density of states due to discreetness of Landau levels.
-In contrast to that ZRS appear at $\nu \simeq 50$ where Landau levels are smeared out by disorder.
-Even in this semiclassical regime, edge trajectories are still important for transport.
-Guiding along sample edges can lead to a significant decrease of R{xx} with magnetic fields giving a negative magnetoresistance and singularities in R{xy} [10, 11] (note that negative magnetoresistance is also observed in ZRS samples [1, 2, 12]).
-This behaviour can be understood theoretically from the transmission probability T between voltage probes in a Hall bar geometry [11].
-The drop in R{xx} is linked to increased T, but transmission remains smaller than unity due to disorder and R{xx} remains finite.
-Recently this model was extended to understand experimental deviations from Onsager reciprocity relations in samples under microwave driving [13].
-But the impact of microwaves on stability of edge channels was never considered before.
+It leads to quantization of the Hall resistance R{xy} and to the disappearance of four terminal resistance R{xx} strikingly similar to ZRS.7 This occurs at low filling factors ν when a gap forms in the 2DEG density of states due to discreteness of Landau levels.
+In contrast to that ZRSs appear at $\nu \simeq 50$ where Landau levels are smeared out by smooth disorder.
+Inside the bulk with a smooth disorder length scale $l_d \gg r_c$ the adiabatic and Kolmogorv-Arnold-Moser (KAM) theorems give an exponential drop of both the diffusion rate and high j microwave harmonics $\propto \exp[-(j-1)l_d/r_c]$ at j > 1 (see, e.g., Ref.
+8).
+Thus in this semiclassical regime, edge trajectories become dominant for transport.
+Guiding along sample edges can lead to a significant decrease of R{xx} with magnetic fields giving a negative magnetoresistance and singularities in R{xy} (Refs.
+9 and 10) (note that negative magnetoresistance is also observed in ZRS samples^{1,2,11}).
+This behavior can be understood theoretically from the transmission probability T between voltage probes in a Hall bar geometry.10 The drop in R{xx} is linked to increased T, but transmission remains smaller than unity due to disorder and R{xx} remains finite.
+Recently this model was extended to understand experimental deviations from Onsager reciprocity relations in samples under microwave driving.12 But the impact of microwaves on stability of edge channels was never considered before.

-In this Letter we show that microwave radiation can stabilize guiding along sample edges leading to a ballistic transport regime with vanishing R{xx} and transmission exponentially close to unity.
-It was established experimentally that edge channels are very sensitive to irradiation [14] and recent contact-less measurements in the ZRS regime did not show a significant drop of R{xx} [15] that supports our edge transport mechanism for ZRS.
-Our model also relies on the fact that scattering occur on small angles in 2DEG [1, 16].
-This contrasts with
+In this Rapid Communication we show that microwave radiation can stabilize guiding along sample edges leading to a ballistic transport regime with vanishing R{xx} and transmission exponentially close to unity.
+It was established experimentally that edge channels are very sensitive to irradiation13 and recent contactless measurements in the ZRS regime did not show a significant drop of R{xx} (Ref.
+14) that supports our edge transport mechanism for ZRS.
+Our model also relies on the fact that scattering occurs on small angles in 2DEG.^{1,15} This contrasts with other ZRS models which do not rely on specific physical properties of 2DEG.